pr0xy-8L4d3/Geo-IP-Traceroute/README.md

 # Geo-IP-Traceroute
-Traceroute the hostname or IP and locate the IPs:
+Traceroute the hostname or IP and locate the IPs.

 Requirements:

 Python3
 pip3
 scapy